Introduction

 Team Training

-From an educational perspective, transfer-appropriate processing occurs when the cues available during information encoding/memorization are the same as those expected to be available during memory recall.
-This approach requires a priori team task analysis to determine appropriate fidelity for task alignment for the task work skills related to individual performance and the teamwork skills (cognitive, behavioral, and attitudinal) representing the performance of the team as a whole.[37]
+From an educational standpoint, transfer-appropriate processing occurs when the cues available during information encoding or memorization are the same as those expected to be available during memory recall.
+This approach requires a priori team task analysis to determine appropriate fidelity for task alignment for the task work skills related to individual performance and the teamwork skills—cognitive, behavioral, and attitudinal—representing the team's performance as a whole.[37]
 For an assessment tool to be useful, its application to the task work or teamwork skills must be valid, reliable, sensitive, and feasible.

-One review utilized the Action, Actor, Context, Target, Time (AACTT) framework to evaluate teamwork in the OR[45]Investigators noted multiple teamwork interventions currently cited in the literature including checklists (e.g., Surgical Safety Checklists (SSC) tools to optimize communication (e.g., SBAR), frameworks (e.g., "Team Strategies and Tools to Enhance Performance and Patient Safety (TeamSTEPPS™)"), and high-fidelity simulation training.
-Protocol interventions demonstrated superior specificity by offering clear roles, and focusing primarily on improving communication and reducing distractions.
-Clarity in role assignments improves accountabilty and collaboration in its ability to support shared mental models amongst interprofessional teams.
-SSC was referenced in 9.6% of the studies, though the descriptions did not consistently specify the actor or target.
-Investigators suggest that mapping the components of future checklists to the AACTT framework will improve the rigor of future studies.[46]
+Protocol interventions demonstrated superior specificity by offering clear roles and focusing primarily on improving communication and reducing distractions.
+Clarity in role assignments improves accountability and collaboration in supporting shared mental models amongst interprofessional teams.
+Surgical Safety Checklist was referenced in 9.6% of the studies, although the descriptions did not consistently specify the actor or target.
+Investigators suggest that mapping the components of future checklists to the AACTT framework improves the rigor of future studies.[46]

 Preparedness training creates psychological safety and supports staff wellness and satisfaction.[51]